moulali1947/RestFulBlog/README.md

 Before starting, make sure your computer has up-to-date versions of the following installed:
 1. Node
 2. Git
+3. MongoDB Atlas account
-3. Visual Studio Code/Any other editor
+4. Visual Studio Code/Any other editor

 ## Installing and opening the project
 1. Use Git & VS Code/Any other Editor for cloning and opening the project.